bibanon/PB_Spade/README.md

 pb_spade -u "http://s160.photobucket.com/user/Spinningfox/library/Internet%20Fads/Teh%20Interwebs%2053R10U5%208U51N355?sort=3&page=1" -o "serious_business/"
 ```

-This will download all the files in that Photobucket album and save them in the `serious_business/` directory (inside the current directory).
+This will download all the files in that root of the Photobucket album and save them in the `serious_business/` directory (inside the current directory).
 The directory will be created if it doesn't already exist.

-PB_Spade does not yet have [support for nested albums/folders](https://github.com/r3c0d3x/PB_Spade/issues/2).

-### Image URL Lists
+### Albums w/ Subalbums

 ```
-pb_spade -u "http://s160.photobucket.com/user/Spinningfox/library/Internet%20Fads/Teh%20Interwebs%2053R10U5%208U51N355?sort=3&page=1" -l "serious_business_links.txt"
+pb_spade -u "http://s160.photobucket.com/user/Spinningfox/library/Internet%20Fads?sort=3&page=1" -o "memes/" -r
 ```

-This will write every image's direct URL (from the album) to a newline-delimited file with the name `serious_business_links.txt` in the current directory.
+This will download all the files in that Photobucket album and inside its subalbums and save them in the `memes/` directory (inside the current directory).
+The directory will be created if it doesn't already exist.